nazimboudeffa/legal-iptv/README.md

 # LEGAL IPTV

-Those are the channels that I am adding in my LEGAL IPTV
+Those are the channels that I am adding in our LEGAL IPTV

+Xtream Codes for a trial are available on my LinkedIn profile

+Also, you will find all the fils that we use here